woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

 Installing
 ==========

-.. only:: basic

 This section describes how to perform an installation of **OpenGeo Suite** |version| on Ubuntu Linux.
 These instructions should only be followed if your system does not have OpenGeo Suite installed.

-.. only:: enterprise

-   This section describes how to perform an installation of **OpenGeo Suite Enterprise** |version| on Ubuntu Linux.
-These instructions should be only followed if your system does not have OpenGeo Suite installed.

 .. note::